 Code

-Everything is open source with full govML governance (decision log, phase gates, reproducibility spec):
+Everything ships with full govML governance (decision log, phase gates, reproducibility spec):

 github.com/rexcoleman/adversarial-ids-ml